scholzj/circleci-centos-golang/README.md

 # CircleCI CentOS / Go build image

 This repository contains a docker file for build image based on CentOS which contains Go lang and some basic utilities (Git, Curl, etc.).
 This image should work with CircleCI 2.0.
+This image could be find on [Docker Hub](https://hub.docker.com/r/scholzj/circleci-centos-golang/) and freely used, but updates are not guaranteed ;-).